 Pleasantville incorporated Telephone Company merges with the Lyons Exchange.

 Patricia A. Earles, Draper’s daughter, takes over as Smithville’s President and Chairman of the Board following his passing.

-Smithville constructs its first fiber-optic rings, connecting Ellettsville, Standford and Smithville (Indiana) offices with Indiana Bell’s Bloomington facility.
+Smithville constructs its first Fiber-optic rings, connecting Ellettsville, Stanford and Smithville (Indiana) offices with Indiana Bell’s Bloomington facility.